ewaldmire/ascender/docs/credentials/credential_plugins.md

 Writing Custom Credential Plugins
 ---------------------------------

-Credential Plugins in climber are just importable Python functions that are registered using setuptools entrypoints (https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins)
+Credential Plugins in ascender are just importable Python functions that are registered using setuptools entrypoints (https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins)

-Example plugins officially supported in climber can be found in the source code at `awx.main.credential_plugins`.
+Example plugins officially supported in ascender can be found in the source code at `awx.main.credential_plugins`.

 For instructions on writing and installing your own custom credential plugin, see: https://github.com/ansible/awx-custom-credential-plugin-example